Skip to main content

 How do heat pumps work?

-Although there are different kinds of heat pumps, they all work in the same way.
-Heat pumps transfer heat from the outside environment into a building through a four-step process:
+Although there are a few different kinds of heat pumps, they generally work in the same way.

 This is known as a refrigeration cycle.
+In fact, you may hear that a heat pump works just like a refrigerator in reverse.
+That’s because it uses the same cycle but in the opposite direction.
 This heat pump diagram illustrates the process:

 Heat pump diagram showing the four stages of the refrigeration cycle.